hashicorp/envconsul/README.md

   # of the address is required.
   address = "https://vault.service.consul:8200"

-  # This is the grace period between lease renewal and secret re-acquisition.
-  # When renewing a secret, if the remaining lease is less than or equal to the
-  # configured grace, Envconsul will request a new credential.
-This
-  # prevents Vault from revoking the credential at expiration and Envconsul
-  # having a stale credential.
-  #
-  # Note: If you set this to a value that is higher than your default TTL or
-  # max TTL, Envconsul will always read a new secret!
-  grace = "15s"

   # This is the token to use when communicating with the Vault server.
   # Like other tools that integrate with Vault, Envconsul makes the
   # assumption that you provide it with a Vault token; it does not have the